FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Introduction

-An important contribution of this work is the demonstration that our scheme, by favouring isolated TCP packets, decreases the latency by decreasing the loss ratio of short TCP flows without impacting long TCP traffic.
-However, as FavourQueue does not discriminate short from long TCP flows, every flows take advantage of this mechanism when entering either the slow-start or a recovery phase.
+An important contribution of this work is the demonstration that our scheme, by favoring isolated TCP packets, decreases the latency by decreasing the loss ratio of short TCP flows without impacting long TCP traffic.
+However, as FavorQueue does not discriminate short from long TCP flows, every flows take advantage of this mechanism when entering either the slow-start or a recovery phase.
 Our evaluations show that 58\% of short TCP flows improve their latency and that 80\% of long-lived TCP flows also take advantage of this AQM.
 For all sizes of flows, on average, the expected gain of the transfer delay is about 30\%.
 This gain results from the decrease of the drop ratio of non opportunistic flows which are those that less occupy the queue.
-Furthermore, the more the queue is loaded, the more FavourQueue has an impact.
-Indeed, when there is no congestion, FavourQueue does not have any effect on the traffic.
+Furthermore, the more loaded the queue, the bigger the impact of FavorQueue.
+Indeed, when there is no congestion, FavorQueue does not have any effect on the traffic.
 In other words, this proposal is activated only when the network is severely congested.

-Finally, FavourQueue does not request any transport protocol modification.
-Although we talk about giving a priority to certain packet, there is no per-flow state needed inside the FavourQueue router.
-This mechanism must be seen as an extension of DropTail that greatly enhances TCP sources performance by favouring (more than prioritizing) certain TCP packets.
-The next Section \ref{sec:description} describes the design of the proposed scheme.
-Then, we presents in Section \ref{sec:exp} the experimental methodology used in this paper.
-Sections \ref{sec:perf} and \ref{sec:understand} dissects and analyses the performance of FavourQueue.
+Finally, FavorQueue does not request any transport protocol modification.
+Although we talk about giving a priority to certain packets, there is no per-flow state needed inside the FavorQueue router.
+This mechanism must be seen as an extension of DropTail that greatly enhances TCP sources performance by favoring (more than prioritizing) certain TCP packets.
+We present related work in Section \ref{sec:related} where we position FavorQueue with respect to other propositions.
+Then, Section \ref{sec:description} describes the design of the proposed scheme.
+In Section \ref{sec:exp}, we present the experimental methodology used in this paper.
+Sections \ref{sec:perf} and \ref{sec:understand} dissects and analyses the performance of FavorQueue.
 Following these experiments and statistical analysis, we propose a stochastic model of the mechanism Section \ref{sec:model}.
-We also present a related work in Section \ref{sec:related} where we position FavourQueue with other propositions and in particular discuss how this AQM completes the action of recent proposals that aim to increase the TCP initial slow-start window.
-Finally, we propose to discuss the implementation and some security issues in Section \ref{sec:discuss} and conclude this work Section \ref{sec:conclu}.
+We then propose to assess the performance of FavorQueue over a realistic example when only the edge router enables this AQM scheme in Section \ref{sec:5hops}.
+Finally, we propose to discuss the implementation and some security issues in Section \ref{sec:discuss} and conclude this work in Section \ref{sec:conclu}.